 Relaxation is a way of life – a state of mind.
 But in today’s fast-paced world, technology is also a way of life.
-With new technology emerging each day, it’s not hard to believe that we now have ways to analyze and improve our sleep cycle.
-Apps and wearable technology have allowed us to learn more about our sleep than ever before.
+With new technology emerging each day, it is not hard to believe that we now have ways to analyze and improve our sleep cycle.
+Apps and wearable technology have allowed us to learn more about our sleep patterns than ever before.

-The Sleep Cycle app not only provides a way for you to monitor your sleep, but also analyzes that information and gently wakes you at the optimal time.
-The app prompts you to enter a time that you need to wake up, and, throughout the night, monitors your movements.
-Once the app learns your general sleep patterns, it will begin watching for your lightest portion of sleep 30 minutes before your alarm is set to go off.
-Sleep Cycle is only available for iPhones, but is perfect for waking up early.
-Instead of relying on an obnoxious alarm sound to jolt you awake, the app using the accelometer in the iPhone to determine your lightest stage of sleep to begin the alarm sound – ensuring for the least intrusive waking process.
+The popular Sleep Cycle app not only provides a way for you to monitor your sleep, but also analyzes that information and gently wakes you at the optimal time.
+The app prompts you to enter the time that you need to wake up, and, throughout the night, monitors your movements.
+Once the app acclimates to your general sleep patterns, it will begin watching for your lightest portion of sleep 30 minutes before your alarm is set to go off.
+Sleep Cycle is only available for iPhones, but is perfect for gentle, early wake up calls.
+Instead of relying on an obnoxious alarm sound to jolt you awake, the app usies the accelerometer in the iPhone to determine your lightest stage of sleep to begin the alarm sound – ensuring for the least intrusive waking process.

 Other apps simply provide soothing sounds or speeches to help you fall asleep such as Sleep or Deep Sleep with Andrew Johnson.
 Yoga for Insomnia is an app for smartphones that features Yoga poses specifically designed to stretch and relax the body.

 Sleep aid software is now available in smart watches including those made by Fitbit, Garmin, and Apple.